earthly/website/blog/_posts/2023-05-11-oauth-2-in-non-web-clients.md

     Learn how to implement OAuth 2.0 flow in non-web clients and create a seamless user experience with the Device Authorization Grant flow.
 Discover how to configure a Facebook app for device login and improve the security and usability of your non-web client applications.
 last_modified_at: 2023-07-19
 ---
-**Explore OAuth for non-web clients in this article.
-Streamline your Discord bot deployments with Earthly's reproducible and parallelizable CI builds.
-[Learn more](/).**
+**This article explains OAuth for non-web clients.
+Earthly streamlines CI builds for applications such as Discord bots with reproducible and parallelizable workflows.
+[Learn more about Earthly](/).**

 It's easy and intuitive to implement OAuth 2.0 in web applications.
 However, when setting up OAuth 2.0 for non-web clients this becomes difficult as OAuth 2.0 requires redirect (callback) URLs.